bbauska/UC-Davis-JS-Basics/readme.md

 ![](./images/image008.png){width="3.5in" height="2.138140857392826in"}
 -->

-Now if I do, if I want to access an element from this array, I could do vehicles, square bracket one.
+<p>Now if I do, if I want to access an element from this array, I could do
+vehicles, square bracket one.
 That&apos;s going to go and get the line that starts with which element.
 There we go.
 Then, it&apos;s going to give me this because this is zero, and now this is one.
 Right?
 It&apos;s going to get me that into that sub-array.
 You can see it&apos;s sort of showing up down there.
 Then if I do square bracket two, that&apos;s going to get me the explorer elements in that sub-array.
-You can do things like that with arrays.
+You can do things like that with arrays.</p>

-That&apos;s kind of complicated and you&apos;re not probably going to be doing arrays inside of arrays to start off with.
-But it&apos;s an important thing to understand about arrays is that they&apos;re very flexible tools that you can use to hold groups of data, and that&apos;s very useful.
+<p>That&apos;s kind of complicated and you&apos;re not probably going to be doing
+arrays inside of arrays to start off with.
+But it&apos;s an important thing to understand about arrays is that they&apos;re very flexible tools that you can use to hold groups of data, and that&apos;s very useful.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~ 09. console inspect array elements, #3 (12) ~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->